How to generate the Design History File for your medical device

 Key resulting document: The Version configuration item is the central organizing entity for all Release documentation

-Particularly during the development process, it can be useful to iterate often:
+Particularly during the development process, it can be useful to iterate items often and save pieces of documentation to points in time of your development/testing.
+To do so:

 • Control all of your Configuration Items created so far